goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 In this step we will connect wires betweem motors and ESC's, as well as between ESC's and PDB.

 ### 1.1 - Motors to ESC's
-- To get accurate distance locate mounting position for the ESC's.
+- To get accurate measurments, first locate mounting position for the ESC's.
 We will install our ESC's for this build on the Arm Tube clamps using double-sided tape and zipties.